Skip to main content

 Shape Data Window

-All user adjustments are accessed through the Shape Data window.
+All user adjustments are available as shape data fields in the Shape Data window.

-To display the Shape Data window, click the View tab, then select Shape Data from the Task Panes dropdown.
+To see the Shape Data window, select the shape, click the View tab, then select Shape Data from the Task Panes dropdown.

 right click options.png